Recreational cannabis is now legal in Canada — these are the rules in B.C. | CBC News

 Here are some of the prices you can expect to pay for different legal pot items:

-The first BC Cannabis Store is set to open at 10 a.m. on Wednesday morning in Kamloops.
+The first BC Cannabis Store location is set to open in Kamloops at 10 a.m. on Wednesday.

-The store, which is located in the Columbia Place Shopping Centre, will have 24 cannabis consultants and will feature about 85 dried-flower strains of cannabis plus a selection of oils, capsules and pre-rolls approved by Health Canada.
+The store, which is located in the Columbia Place Shopping Centre, will have 24 cannabis consultants.
+It will feature about 85 dried-flower strains of cannabis plus a selection of oils, capsules and pre-rolls approved by Health Canada

+Customers will pay a $10 shipping fee when ordering from the BCS online store.

 More stores coming

-According to a statement from the province, additional licensed cannabis retail stores will open in the next few months, as retailers go through the regulatory and permit process.
+Additional licensed cannabis retail stores will open in the next few months as retailers go through the regulatory and permit process, according to a statement from the B.C. government.

 Private and public retailers will be allowed to sell dried cannabis, cannabis oils, capsules and seeds that comply with federal requirements.